– Firelands Class review

 Join the 8,000+ Warcraft players who get their news, tips, and opinions straight from World of Matticus.

 My name is Matticus and this is my World of Warcraft blog.
 Here you can read about my thoughts regarding healing as a priest.
-As a guild master, I also write about guild and raid related topics.
+As a former guild master, I also write about guild and raid related topics.
 The blog has expanded to include thoughts from other regular contributors.
 The aim of this blog is to help you grow and improve.
 My unending goal is to have something relevant and useful in every post. or more, you can check out my columns on Blizzard Watch.
 Visit theGuildmasters to talk shop with other GMs, raid leaders, and officers.
-Or if you're looking to join a guild, check out my guild Conquest.
+Or if you're looking to join a guild, check out my guild Integrity.